ameeuwsen/vac/README.md

 [![compile vac](https://github.com/ameeuwsen/vac/actions/workflows/compile-vac.yml/badge.svg)](https://github.com/ameeuwsen/vac/actions/workflows/compile-vac.yml)
 # Vehicle Accessory Controller (vac)
+### Overview
 Sketch to control lighting and other functions for custom vehicle wiring.
 Outputs should be wired to fuse protected relays to power devices.
 Resistors should be used to any inputs to protect against false digital reads.

+### Important Notes
+The sketch was designed and debugged against the [Arduino Portenta H7](https://store-usa.arduino.cc/products/portenta-h7?selectedStore=us).
+The sketch is stable and will work with any Arduino board, however debugging functions are specfic to Portenta and may not compile on other boards if debugging is enabled.

 ## Setup
 - Edit lines 5-17 to match your input and output pins